snototter/iminspect/README.md

 A python utility package for image/matrix visualization.

 Moving from MATLAB to python I was missing fast and easy-to-use inspection tools for image data.
-Thus, `iminspect` provides a collection of visualization/inspection capabilities along with a Qt-based GUI.
+Thus, `iminspect` provides a collection of visualization/inspection capabilities along with a simplistic Qt-based GUI.
 The goal is to enable quick and easy visualization/analysis of:
 * color images,
 * monochrome images (i.e. any type of 2D matrices),